YuhengShi1/Math-Writings/README.md

 # Math-Writings
-This repository is a list of my math writings.
+This repository is contains some of my math writings.
 I am still working on "Hartshorne Exercise Solution" and "Number Theory Exercise".